VendArt at MakerFX

 Solenoid Driver/Buck Converter Stack

-Assembled solenoid driver unit on soldered perfboard
+Assembled solenoid driver unit on soldered perfboard, Dev

 Software